-MINSK, 10 June (BelTA) – Belarus' Internal Affairs Minister Igor Shunevich offered his resignation to Belarus President Alexander Lukashenko, and it was accepted at the meeting on 10 June, BelTA has learned.
+MINSK, 10 June (BelTA) – Belarus' Internal Affairs Minister Igor Shunevich offered his resignation to Belarus President Aleksandr Lukashenko, and it was accepted at the meeting on 10 June, BelTA has learned.

 “I offered my resignation to the head of state at the today's meeting, and it was accepted,” Igor Shunevich told reporters after the meeting with the president.